TMU-CanSat/CanSat_2022-2023_Training_Tasks/Mechanical Training Task/README.md

 # Mechanical Recruitment Package 2022 - 2023

-A training task for new applicants to the CanSat mechanical team.
+A training task for new applicants to the TMU CanSat mechanical team.

 # Task
 The task is to: